x

 Office4741 BBB

-EECS 570 will discuss foundations of a multi-processor architecture, both design and programming of such machines.
-We will read and discuss recent advancements in parallel architectures, and learn about recent parallel processors.
-We will also learn a bit about parallel applications and a dvancements in parallel programming such as CUDA, transactional memory, etc., which could influence the design of future parallel processors.
-There will be two programming assignment, two exams, a final research project and quiz questions on the readings.
+EECS 570 will discuss foundations of multiprocessor architecture, including both the design and programming of such machines.
+We will read and discuss recent advancements in parallel architectures and processors.
+The course places particular emphasis on GPUs, ML accelerators, hardware multithreading, and network-on-chip (NoC) design, and covers memory hierarchies, cache coherence, and memory consistency models.
+In parallel programming, we will cover conventional shared-memory multithreading and synchronization mechanisms, as well as CUDA and other accelerator-oriented models that influence the design of future processors.
+There will be two programming assignments, two exams, a final research project, and quiz questions on the readings.

 What knowledge does EECS 570 assume?